-With a focus on food safety, the OSV has begun work with UAF's Cooperative Extension Service and the DNR's Division of Agriculture to implement the new federally required Food Safety Modernization Act (FSMA) Produce Safety Rule (PSR).
-The Alaska-specific Produce Safety Program will work closely with fruit and vegetable growers and other stakeholders throughout the state to ensure they continue to meet the federal requirements for safe production, harvest, and handling practices.
+With a focus on food safety, the OSV has begun working towards implementation of the new federally required Food Safety Modernization Act (FSMA) Produce Safety Rule (PSR).
+The Alaska Produce Safety Program will work closely with UAF's Cooperative Extension Service to provide educational opportunities, and ensure that fruit and vegetable growers and other stakeholders throughout the state continue to meet the federal requirements for safe production, harvest, and handling practices.

 FSMA Produce Safety Rule

 The Food Safety and Modernization Act (FSMA) is a law passed by congress in 2011.
 It was the first major overhaul of food safety law in the United States in over 70 years.
 The law was designed to enable the FDA to address the increasing incidence of foodborne illnesses across the U.S. It allows for the development of regulations to protect the safety of human and animal food, both imported and domestic.
 Certain provisions of FSMA took effect immediately, including giving the FDA authority to enact mandatory food recalls in the event of an outbreak.
 Others will be phased in gradually.

 Very few Alaskan farms will be subject to the full extent of FSMA's Produce Safety Rule (PSR).
 Criteria for farms that fall under these federal requirements are based on the size of the farm and where they sell.
 These requirements apply to the growing, harvesting, packing and holdijng of produce for human consumption.